ahaldane/UWHAM_tools/README.md

 Since such a weighted average uses data from multiple simulations, it can have greater statistical power than $N$ samples from a single simulation with Hamiltonian $t$.
 One way to see this is to consider the weighted average of a set of  Bernoulli trials with success probability $p$, i.e. a weighted average of an indicator function for any property of interest of our system where the weights account for double-counting.
 That is, for weights $w_i$ and Bernouilli random variables $X_i$, we want to compute the variance of $X_\text{tot} = \frac{\sum_i w_i X_i}{\sum_i w_i}$, as a reflection of the statistical uncertainty of this average.
-Using the scaling and addition properties of Bernoulli random variables, we find the variance is
+Using the scaling and addition properties of variances, we find this variance is
 ```math
 \text{Var}(X_\text{tot}) = \frac{p(1-p)}{N_\text{eff}} \quad\quad\quad\text{with } \quad N_\text{eff} = \frac{(\sum_i w_i)^2}{\sum_i w_i^2}
 ```